barrucadu/memo.barrucadu.co.uk/memos/how-to-add-new-emoji-to-pleroma.markdown

 title: "How to: add new emoji to Pleroma"
 taxon: techdocs-runbooks
 published: 2020-02-05
-modified: 2020-08-30
+modified: 2021-04-17
 ---

-Pleroma is an ActivityPub server running on both dunwich and lainon.life:
+Pleroma is an ActivityPub server running on both carcosa and lainon.life:

 - [ap.barrucadu.co.uk](https://ap.barrucadu.co.uk)